rbohl/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

     ![Add the E3Q3 Portlet to a page.](./setting-and-accessing-configurations/images/01.png)

-    You should see a welcome message along with the 3 attributes that can be configured: font color, font family, and font size.
+    The UI shows a welcome message along with the 3 attributes that can be configured: font color, font family, and font size.

 1. To change the configuration, navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
 Under *Platform* click *Third Party*.
 Click the name of the sample application on the left.